ChristofferKarlsson/compute-engine-workshop/4-load-balancing/README.md

 ### Named ports
 A load balancer uses something called [named ports](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-unmanaged-instances#assign_named_ports).
 A named port is a key-value that maps a service name to a port (i.e. http:8080).

-The load balancer is setup to send traffic to the _name_ of the service, that is `http`.
+In a load balancer, the backend service sends traffic to the instance groups using the _name_ of the service, which is then mapped to an actual port in the instance group.
-Which in practice means it will send traffic to port 8080.
+This makes it possible to listen to port 80, but have your instances run on port 8080, or to have instances in different backends running on different ports.

 Named ports are set on instance groups, using the sub-command `set-named-ports`.

-* Create a named port for both your instance groups that maps `http` to port `80`.
+* Create a named port for both your instance groups that maps `http` to port `80`
-(Hint: Check out the `set-named-ports` option on the `instance-groups managed` command.

 Solution
 ```